vanderbilt-ml/50-shah-mlproj-traffic-accidents/README.md

 AccidentNumber	|	MNPD incident number for the crash	|	Plain Text AccidentDate	|	Date of the accident	|	Date & Time Injury	|	Injury reported	|	CheckBox
-Fatality	|	Fatality reported	|	CheckBox
-PropertyDamage	|	Indicates if there was property damage as a result of the accident	|	Checkbox HitAndRun	|	Indicates if the accident was a hit and run	|	Checkbox CollisionType	|	Full text description of the collision type	|	Plain Text Weather	|	Full text description of the weather conditions	|	Plain Text Illumination	|	Full text description of the lighting conditions	|	Plain Text
+CollisionType	|	Full text description of the collision type	|	Plain Text Weather	|	Full text description of the weather conditions	|	Plain Text Illumination	|	Full text description of the lighting conditions	|	Plain Text